Urethane Bowling Balls: Why, When and How…

 Let’s compare the hooking capability of both Urethane and reactive resin bowling balls.
 We will see that the surface of reactive resin balls is grainier and therefore provides better friction in contact with the lane surface.

-In terms of hooking capability, reactive resin bowling balls provide a bigger curve to the ball and are thus better for making strikes and getting into pockets.
+Regarding hooking capability, reactive resin bowling balls provide a bigger curve to the ball and are thus better for making strikes and getting into pockets.

 Durability